News We Recently Launched AD Migrator and AD Reporter.

 • Account creation and synchronization methods.

-• Licenses are required for user accounts.
+• Licenses must be required for user accounts.

 • Backups and backup processes are essential, as are network capacity and transfer suitability.